2022 will be the 50th anniversary of the first Dieppe Raid Cycling Weekend based around the Dieppe

 Dieppois based on the roads and lanes of the countryside in and around Dieppe, offering various distances

 (from 30k to 140k) to suit both families and keen club cyclists.
 A walk is generally offered for non-cyclists.

-This international event was started in 1972 by
+The international Dieppe Raid event was started in 1972 by

 Neville Chanin - a well known cyclist who travelled widely throughout